leorskm/MentalHealthAnalysis/README.md

    - Created a view `SummaryByCountry` to simplify access to aggregated data such as the total number of responses and average age per country.

 These tasks collectively showcase foundational SQL operations for data analysis, aimed at providing insightful observations into mental health trends across different demographics and countries.
 This project serves as a practical example of leveraging SQL skills in a data analysis context.
+Please find the SQL code and the original dataset attached.